RashmiSandamini/blog-app/README.md

 npm run start:dev
 ```

-### 3. Setup the Backend
+### 3. Setup the Databse

-Make sure you have MySQL installed and import the SQL dump provided in the folder `blo_app.sql` byfollowing one of the methods below.
+Make sure you have MySQL installed and import the SQL dump provided in the folder `blog_app.sql` by following one of the methods below.

 #### Option 1: Using Command Line